cverluise/patentcity/docs/ASSETS_POPULATION.md

     **Post-1981 data collection**

     After 1981, the ONS  provides data at the local authority level for each year.
-Same as before, we aggregate them to obtain population data at the NUTS2 level using the conversion table reported in [XX].
+Same as before, we aggregate them to obtain population data at the NUTS2 level using the conversion table reported in [statisticalareaslau_gb.csv](https://github.com/cverluise/patentcity/tree/master/assets).
 The conversion table is based on the [local authority to NUTS crossover table](https://data.gov.uk/dataset/86beb640-9fa4-4131-b330-fc26d74c074f/local-authority-district-december-2018-to-nuts3-to-nuts2-to-nuts1-january-2018-lookup-in-united-kingdom) and the [Scotish Review of NUTS boundaries](https://www.gov.scot/publications/review-nomenclature-units-territorial-statistics-nuts-boundaries/).

     **Data harmonization**